Dog-Powered Vehicle

 Open Library:

-Diagram of a dog-powered vehicle driven by a woman, in which the dogs are shut up inside the front wheel devised on the same principle as a squirrel cage.
+Diagram of a dog-powered vehicle driven by a woman, in which the dogs are shut up inside the front wheel devised according to the same principle as a squirrel wheel.
 This contrivance was described as follows by its inventor, F. H. C. Mey:

 This invention relates to vehicles which move from place to place on roads, pavements, etc., and consists in an improved construction thereof.